Enegnei/JacobAppelbaumLeavesTor/JacobAppelbaumLeavesTor.md

 > I just read on [@ioerror](https://twitter.com/ioerror)'s homepage https://ioerrror.github.io/jacobappelbaum.net that he has sexually assaulted many people in #tech. #wtf

-`Warning: The following stories have not been authenticated.
+`Warning: The following stories have not been authenticated!
 They are here only to document accusations.`

 The website profiles eight separate claims of sexual misconduct.
 Initially, half of them were marked as "placeholders" (Alice, Briar, Pheonix, and Sam), but the story for "Sam" has since been added.
 All are purposely under vague (i.e. anonymized) names.
 The GitHub copies of the entries are PNG images which also supply the same date of December 31st, 2015; it is unclear what it signifies, but if anything it is most likely a date of submission.
 The non-placeholder entries are as follows: